wirelab/refinerycms-mailchimp/readme.md

 ## Settings

 You'll need to set up your Mailchimp API key in the Settings area.
-Get your API key here:  https://admin.mailchimp.com/account/api-key-popup
+[Get your API key here.](https://admin.mailchimp.com/account/api-key-popup)

 All available settings are: